Israamanaziz/Diabetes-Prediction-using-ML-practice-problems/README.md

 Practice project from Siddhardhan's ML Tutorial for Diabetes Prediction using SVM.
 For learning purposes only.

 ## INTRODUCTION
-This is a machine learning practice project based on [Siddhardhan's yt tutorial for predicting diabetes](https://www.youtube.com/@Siddhardhan).
+This is a machine learning practice project based on Diabetes prediction.
 The aim is to understand how Support Vector Machine (SVM) can be applied to a classification problem while predicting a disease.

 ## DATASET USED